AravindMutthe/Linux-Notes/Linux-FHS.md

 * The /dev/MAKEDEV.local is a script written by the system administrator that creates local-only device files or links

---------------------------3. /dev : Device files------------------------------
+# /dev :
+**Device files**
  * the purpose of /dev directory is to locate special or device files.
  * it is possible that devices in /dev will need to be manually created
  * /dev must contain a command named MAKEDEV, which can create devices as needed.
  * It may also contain a MAKEDEV.local for any local devices.
  * The device files are created during installation, and later with the /dev/MAKEDEV script

-/dev/fd0: The first floppy drive.
+- /dev/fd0: The first floppy drive.
-/dev/fb0: The first framebuffer device.
+- /dev/fb0: The first framebuffer device.
 A framebuffer is an abstraction layer between software and graphics hardware.
-/dev/hda: it is the master IDE drive on the primary IDE controller. /dev/hdb the slave drive on the primary controller.
+- /dev/hda: it is the master IDE drive on the primary IDE controller. /dev/hdb the slave drive on the primary controller.
           * /dev/hdc,and /dev/hdd are the master and slave devices on the secondary controller respectively.
           *  each disk is divided into partitions
           * Partitions 1-4 are primary partitions and partitions 5 and above are logical partitions inside extended partitions.
           *
-/dev/sda: The first SCSI drive on the first SCSI bus.
+- /dev/sda: The first SCSI drive on the first SCSI bus.
-/dev/ttyS0: The first serial port.
+- /dev/ttyS0: The first serial port.
 Many times this it the port used to connect an external modem to your system.

-----------------------------4. /etc : Host-specific system configuration-----------------------------------------------------
+# /etc:
+**Host-specific system configuration**

 * The purpose/etc hierarchy is to  contain the configuration files.
 *  A "configuration file" is a local file used to control the operation of a program;
 * /etc may contain executable scripts, such as the command scripts commonly called by init to start and shut down the system and start daemon processes.
 * it must be static and cannot be an executable binary.(Executable binary" in this context refers to direct machine code or pseudocode not in a human-readable format, such as native ELF executables. )
 * No binaries may be located under /etc.
 * it contain the /opt dir:	Configuration for /opt
-*he following files, or symbolic links to files, must be in /etc if the corresponding subsystem is installed:
+* The following files, or symbolic links to files, must be in /etc if the corresponding subsystem is installed:

-File	    Description
 csh.login:	Systemwide initialization file for C shell logins (optional) exports	NFS filesystem access control list (optional)
 fstab:   	Static information about filesystems (optional)